leandrocp/mdex/README.md

 </p>

 <p align="center">
-  A CommonMark-compliant fast and extensible Markdown parser and formatter for Elixir.
+  An extensible Markdown parser and formatter for Elixir.
+Compliant with CommonMark and supports GitHub, GitLab, and Discord features.
 </p>

 <p align="center">